NBISweden/sda-services-backup/README.md

 docker container run --rm -i --name pg-backup --network=host $(docker build -f dev_tools/Dockerfile-backup -q .) /bin/sda-backup --action pg_basebackup
 ```

+**NOTE**

+This type of backup runs through a docker container because of some compatibility issues
+that might appear between the PostgreSQL 13 running in the `db` container and the local one.

 ### Restoring up a database

 #### Restore dump file